 Some of the nation’s hate-crime and anti-discrimination laws, while well intentioned, are being exploited by special interest groups.
 Consequently, it is now less safe for people of faith to speak and live out some of their most basic convictions.

-No parent can protect their child from all harm, but in recent years we’ve seen the rise of state-sponsored sex education curriculums, such as the ironically-named , which encourages risky sexual activity and links to pornographic web content and adult online communities.
+No parent can protect their child from all harm, but in recent years we’ve seen the rise of state-sponsored sex education curriculums, such as the ironically-named “Safe Schools” program, which encourages risky sexual activity and links to pornographic web content and adult online communities.

-The womb should be taking place in Australia each year, pre-born children have a 1 in 5 chance of making it out of the womb alive.
-Despite this, there is a continued push by some to make abortion even more common., but with some
+The womb should be the safest place on earth, but with some 70,000-80,000 abortions taking place in Australia each year, pre-born children have a 1 in 5 chance of making it out of the womb alive.
+Despite this, there is a continued push by some to make abortion even more common.

 Euthanasia laws have been passed in some states and are being debated in others.
 Despite their veneer of compassion, they erode the value of life and open the door to harm for some of our most vulnerable citizens.